 Here, Mediterranean valleys crash into Alpine glory producing striking snow-capped vistas illuminated by terrain ablaze with tropical lushness.
 One can’t help but be in constant awe among such beauty.

 But beauty is not the only flourishing charm of South Tyrol.
 Upon arriving, you’ll almost immediately encounter apple orchard after apple orchard.
-Red, green and gold South Tyrol apples beam from the fertile valleys shared by ancient castles, villages and vineyards.

 When wandering along historic Waalwegs still channeling pristine water to lands once ruled by royalty long past, the temptation to nab an apple from a tree and sink your teeth into its juiciness is hard to resist.
 However, doing such delicious mischief would be a foolish disservice to the hard-working South Tyroleans whose livelihoods depend on bountiful harvests each year.